Injury Attorneys | Restoring LivesTM

 During the trial, Loud’s attorneys relied on expert testimony to argue that if the mammogram had been correctly interpreted in 2008, the extent and severity of her condition would very likely have been prevented.
 Experts stated that immediate treatment would have given Loud an 85–100% chance of being cured.

 The case was not simply about one mammogram being misread in isolation.
-Evidence was introduced to show that when compared to an earlier mammogram taken in 2003, the 2008 screening showed new calcifications which should have been investigated further.
-Loud’s lawyers argued that the 2008 abnormality was suspicious for cancer, and medical professionals testifying in the case agreed that additional testing should have been done before making a diagnosis.
+Evidence was introduced to show that, when compared to an earlier mammogram taken in 2003, the 2008 screening showed new calcifications that should have been investigated further.
+Loud’s lawyers argued that the 2008 abnormality was suspicious for cancer, and medical professionals testifying in the case agreed that additional testing should have been conducted before making a diagnosis.

 Loud, who is a nurse at Medical University Hospital in Charleston, had been diligent about her health.
 She had her first mammogram when she was 35, earlier than the recommendation of most public health organizations.
 The American Cancer Society (ACS), for instance, used to urge mammograms beginning at age 40.
 They’ve recently changed that to age 45, with another every one to two years thereafter.

-Breast cancer is a major illness in American women, with more than a quarter million new cases diagnosed last year.
+Breast cancer is a major illness in American women, with more than a quarter million new cases diagnosed in 2015.
 Forty thousand to 50,000 women will die from it each year.
 Prevention is extremely important in the fight against breast cancer.
 While rates of diagnosis have not greatly changed, data published by the ACS show that death rates have been steadily declining since 1989.
-They credit much of this to early detection, when the disease is more easily treated.
-This fact may have had important weight in Loud’s case.
+They credit much of this to early detection, when the disease is more easily treated—an important factor in Loud’s case.